Re-Assessing the "Classify and Count" Quantification Method: Experiments

-\item LR: We use L2 regularisation, we explicitly optimise the rebalancing parameters (as in SVMs) and the regularisation coefficient $C$. \item RF: we optimise the number of estimators in the range $\{10, 50, 100, 250, 500\}$, the max depth in $\{5, 15, 30\}$, and the splitting function in $\{\mathrm{Gini},\mathrm{Entropy}\}$. \item MNB: We use Laplace smoothing, and we optimise the additive factor $\alpha$ in the range $\{0,0.05,0.1,\ldots,0.95,1\}$. \item CNN: we use a single convolutional layer with $\gamma$ output channels for three window lengths of 3, 5, and 7 words.
+\item LR: As in SVM, we use L2 regularisation, and we explicitly optimise the rebalancing parameters and the regularisation coefficient $C$ (default values are as in SVM). \item RF: we optimise the number of estimators in the range $\{10, 50, 100, 250, 500\}$, the max depth in $\{5, 15, 30, \max\},$\footnote{When the depth is set to ``max'' then nodes are expanded until all leaves belong to the same class.}, and the splitting function in $\{\mathrm{Gini},\mathrm{Entropy}\}$ (default: (100, max, Gini)). \item MNB: We use Laplace smoothing, and we optimise the additive factor $\alpha$ in the range $\{0.00,0.05,\ldots,0.95,1.00\}$ (default: $\alpha=1$). \item CNN: we use a single convolutional layer with $\gamma$ output channels for three window lengths of 3, 5, and 7 words.
 Each convolution is followed by a ReLU activation function and a max-pooling operation.
 All convolved outputs are then concatenated and processed by an affine transformation and a sigmoid activation that converts the outputs into posterior probabilities.
 We use the Adam optimiser (with learning rate $1E^{-3}$ and all other parameters at their default values) to minimise the balanced binary cross-entropy loss, set the batch size to 100, and train the net for 500 epochs, but we apply an early stop after 20 consecutive training epochs showing no improvement in terms of $\mathrm{F}_1$ for the minority class on the validation set.
-We explore the dimensionality of the embedding space in the range $\{100,300\}$, the number of output channels $\gamma$ in $\{256, 512\}$, whether to apply dropout to the last layer (with a drop probability of 0.5) or not, and whether to apply weight decay (with a factor of $1E^{-4}$) or not. \end{itemize}
+We explore the dimensionality of the embedding space in the range $\{100,300\}$ (default: 100), the number of output channels $\gamma$ in $\{256, 512\}$ (default: 512), whether to apply dropout to the last layer (with a drop probability of 0.5) or not (default: ``yes''), and whether to apply weight decay (with a factor of $1E^{-4}$) or not (default: ``no''). \end{itemize}

-Since we perform hyperparameter optimisation via grid search, the number of validations (i.e., combinations of hyperparameters) that we perform amounts to 10 for SVMs, 10 for LR, 30 for RF, 21 for MNB, and 16 for CNN.
+Since we perform hyperparameter optimisation via grid search, the number of validations (i.e., combinations of hyperparameters) that we perform amounts to 20 for SVMs, 20 for LR, 40 for RF, 21 for MNB, and 16 for CNN.

 In the following, by the notation $M^{m}_{l}$ we will indicate quantification method $M$ using learner $l$ whose parameters have been optimised using measure $m$ (where $M^{\mathrm{\O}}_{l}$ indicates that no optimisation at all has been carried out).
 We will test, on all three datasets, all combinations in which $M$ ranges on \{CC, ACC, PCC, PACC\}, $l$ ranges on \{SVM, LR, RF, MNB, CNN\}, and $m$ ranges on \{$\mathrm{A}, \mathrm{F_{1}}, \mathrm{AE}\}$, where $\mathrm{A}$ denotes vanilla accuracy, $\mathrm{F_{1}}$ is the well-known harmonic mean of precision and recall, and AE is absolute error.
 We stick to the tradition of computing $\mathrm{F_{1}}$ with respect to the minority class, which always turns out to be $\ominus$ in all three datasets (this means that, e.g., the true positives of the contingency table are the documents that the classifier assigns to $\ominus$ and that indeed belong to $\ominus$).